oadpoaw/disclosure-bot/docs/Getting Started.md

 npm run update
 ```

-> Just like that! and just restart your bot to apply the changes!
+> Just like that!
+Restart your bot to apply the changes!